FirelyTeam/DevDays-SDK-LetsBuild/README.md

-# Let's Build .Net June 2021
+# Let's Build with the official Firely .NET SDK for FHIR

 The instructions for session 1 can also be found [here](https://github.com/FirelyTeam/DevDays2021June_LetsBuild/blob/session1/DD21_June_Track_Session1.pdf) in pdf form.

-# Let’s build a FHIR app - .Net
+# Let’s build a FHIR app - .NET

 ## Session 1 - Build a FHIR Data Mapper